 Batteries are another example of non-electron or "ionic" conductors.

-When you connect a lightbulb to a battery, you form a complete
+Whenever you connect a lightbulb to a battery, you form a complete

 circuit, and the path of the flowing charge is through the inside

-of the battery, as well as through the light bulb filament.
-Battery electrolyte
+of the battery, as well as through the light bulb filament and the

-between the plates, the amperes of flashlight current appears as a flow of

-positive and negative
+of flashlight current appears as a flow of both positive and negative

 atoms.
 There is a powerful flow of electric charge going through the

 battery, yet no individual electrons flow through the battery at all.

-So, while the current is between the two plates of the
+So, during the time when the charges flow between the two plates of the

-battery, what's its real direction?
+battery, what's the real direction?
 Not right to left, not left to

 right, but in both directions at once.
 About half of the charge-flow is

 composed of positive atoms, and the remaining portion is composed of

 negative atoms flowing backwards.
-Of course in metal
+Of course in (solid, unmoving) metal

-wires outside the battery, the real particle flow is only from negative to
+battery, the real particle flow is only from negative to positive.
+But

 inside the battery's wet electrolyte, the charge-flow goes in two opposite

 directions at the same time.
-(And if we built a circuit from hoses full of salt water, with no metal conductors used, then all the
+(And if we should build a circuit entirely

+out of hoses full of salt water, with no metal conductors used, then

 TWO-WAY POS/NEG ELECTRIC CURRENTS CAN EXIST IN: